 Department 1 website

-The Department Algorithms, Computation, Geometry and Image regroups six teams (ABC, ADAGIO, ALICE, CARAMEL, MAGRIT, VEGAS) that share scientific interests on these topics.
+The Department Algorithms, Computation, Geometry and Image regroups 7 teams (ABC, ADAGIO, CARAMBA, GAMBLE, MAGRIT, MFX, PIXEL) that share scientific interests on these topics.
 Beside algorithms which is a common center of interest to all these teams (and of course to some teams of other departments as well), there are various centers of interest common to several teams.
-Geometry plays an important role in most teams, i.e., ADAGIO, ALICE, CARAMEL, MAGRIT, and VEGAS.
-Symbolic and algebraic computing is of common interest of CARAMEL and VEGAS, image is of interest to ADAGIO, ALICE and MAGRIT, combinatorics and complexity also concerns several groups as ADAGIO, CARAMEL, and VEGAS, certified computing (in a sense that requires computing with arbitrary precision integers or floating-point numbers) is also of common interest to CARAMEL, VEGAS, ADAGIO, and ALICE.
+Geometry plays an important role in most teams, i.e., ADAGIO, CARAMBA, GAMBLE, MAGRIT, MFX and PIXEL.
+Symbolic and algebraic computing is of common interest of CARAMBA and GAMBLE, image is of interest to ADAGIO, MAGRIT and PIXEL, combinatorics and complexity also concerns several groups as ADAGIO, CARAMBA, and GAMBLE, certified computing (in a sense that requires computing with arbitrary precision) is also of common interest to CARAMBA and GAMBLE.
 The main common interest of ABC with the other groups is the algorithmic culture they share, though there is also some more technical connexions with other groups.

 ABC: Machine learning, bioinformatics and statistics